-I read this in The Evolution Angel by Dr. Michael Abrams and liked it, so will share it with you.
+I read this in The Evolution Angel by Dr. Todd Michael and liked it, so will share it with you.

 The angels believe that we lost the ability to communicate with God directly when the churches put in a go-between for communication.
 These angels give us permission to use God’s name, which is Yahweh, in meditating with God to connect at a deeper level and on an evolutionary plane.
 Yahweh is the name referred to in the Lord’s Prayer.
 It is the name in the Judeo-Christian tradition that is said to be so sacred that it is never to be uttered aloud.

 If you dwell on this name in your mind over and over, day after day, month after month, all good things will come to you.
 Do not use the name in an empty, mechanical manner.
 Repeat the name silently within.
 Saying the name over and over helps you to overcome that inner chatter.

 - As you say the name your thoughts should gradually slow and lengthen.
 Repeat each syllable rather slowly.
 Saying each syllable in about a second and then lengthening it to 3-4 seconds with a little rest between syllables.
 It will feel good when you hit the correct cadence for you.